PrajwalArkachari/Hibernate-_Project/README.md

 # Hibernate-_Project
-Using Hibernate technology we implemented Digital Library Management System ERR diagram is uploaded for your reference
+Using Hibernate technology we implemented Digital Library Management System.

+ERR diagram is uploaded for your reference